 - Breaches of the eligibility criteria;

-- Drug administration errors related to the study drugs which lead to an SAE;
+- Drug administration errors related to the study drugs which lead to an SAE (note that other drug administration errors, that do not lead to an SAE, may also constitute a violation)

 - Overdose.

 If the protocol violation is also associated with an event which meets the criteria of an SAE or SUSAR this should also be reported in accordance with section 9 of the protocol.